k247tEK/archVM-Hyper-V/2022-06/README.md

 Restart virtual machine.. and that should fix the sound.. again..

 or.. you can just live without sound on xrdp & keep on updating VM until `pulseaudio-module-xrdp` or `pulseaudio` gets updated.. again.. ;-]... welcome to arch..
-July 2022.. `archlinux-2022.07.01-x86_64.iso` fixes sound in xrdp.. ;-]...
+July 2022.. `archlinux-2022.07.01-x86_64.iso` fixes sound in xrdp.. all thats needed is to edit `/etc/pulse/client.conf` making sure `autospawn = yes` ;-]...

 <br>